TobyRet/simple-password-manager/README.md

 ### Simple Password Manager

+Personal practice with Node.js.

-A console app that lets you store your passwords locally using Crypto-Js
+This is console app that lets you store your passwords locally using Crypto-Js.